mufidu/mufidu.com/README.md

 - Sets immutable caching headers for images, fonts, and JS (CSS is inlined).
 Currently implements for Netlify `_headers` file.
 - Minifies HTML and optimizes it for compression.
 Uses [html-minifier](https://www.npmjs.com/package/html-minifier) with aggressive options.
 - Uses [rollup](https://rollupjs.org/) to bundle JS and minifies it with [terser](https://terser.org/).
-- Prefetches same-origin navigations when a navigation is likely.
+- Prefetches same-origin navigations when a navigation is likely (when hovered).
 - If an AMP files is present, [optimizes it](https://amp.dev/documentation/guides-and-tutorials/optimize-and-measure/optimize_amp/).

 #### Fonts